A News of the Good Story

 A couple years ago, Jonathan and his family were attending a big church in northern Illinois - one of those campuses with music like a concert and high-production programming.
 The buzz was exciting, but as time passed, they felt a growing sense that it was just too big and too far away from their home to get deeply connected.
 They believed that community was a core component of the good life, but were unsure how to make it a reality.
 Then their daughter offered, “why don’t we go to the church that we can see from our porch?”

 At first, Jonathan wondered if this traditional, liturgical church reminiscent of a one-room schoolhouse might pale in comparison to their previous church.
-However, his family quickly discovered that something was happening in their neighborhood church that was just as compelling, if not more so: the goodness of an imperfect, involved, and loving church community.
+However, his family quickly discovered that something was happening in their neighborhood church that was just as compelling, if not more so: the goodness of an imperfect, yet deeply involved church community.
 The camaraderie and belonging they discovered there struck a chord and they never looked back.
 “It’s a spectacular fit.
 It’s small.
 It’s full of life though."

 So what makes this church of only 40-60 people work when so many other churches fall apart or gradually fade into oblivion?
 Jonathan’s church has a shared goal that everyone has bought into: they’re not striving for perfection - they’re striving for community.
 What they’re going for is “a deep sense of everyone contributing to making this thing happen," and this frees the church body to allocate their attention and resources toward the things that truly nourish the community.
 The church is small enough for everyone to have a role to play and something to contribute, which creates a spirit of ownership, agency, and collaboration.
 Jonathan found his role in altar care.